 A glacier is a large, persistent block of ice.
 Glaciers only form on land when snow stays long enough in one place to turn into ice.
 Over years, centuries even, the snow is compressed into thick ice masses.

 What's unique about glaciers is their ability to move.
 They crawl forwards due to sheer mass - like very slow rivers.
-Although glaciers are persistent, they slowly deform as they flow, creating crevasses, cracks and sometimes beautiful glacier caves!
+Although glaciers are persistent, they slowly deform as they flow, creating crevasses, cracks and sometimes beautiful glacier ice caves!

-More than 10% of Iceland is covered by glaciers.
-Here is a list of the main glaciers that Iceland proudly takes its name from.
+Read on for more information about the main glaciers that Iceland proudly takes its name from.

-- Press here to find glacier tours in Iceland.
+- Find glacier tours in Iceland here

 Vatnajökull glacier is the largest glacier in Iceland - and Europe!
 Vatnajökull is situated in the southeast of Iceland and is so large that it has many glacial tongues on every side (like most of the largest glaciers in Iceland), each with an individual glacier name.

-Vatnajökull National Park covers the entire glacier and extensive area all around the glacier and is the largest national park in Europe, a total of 12,000 km2 (4,600 sq miles)!
+Vatnajökull National Park covers the entire glacier and an extensive area all around it and is the largest national park in Europe, a total of 12,000 km2 (4,600 sq miles)!

 Langjökull glacier is the second biggest glacier in Iceland.
 The name means 'Long glacier' and derives from the shape of the glacier.
-It is situated in the West of the Icelandic highlands and can easily be seen from Geysir.
+It is situated in the west of the Icelandic highlands and can easily be seen from Geysir.

 Additionally, there are 2 active volcanoes in Langjökull glacier.

-- Press here to find snowmobiling tours
+- Press here to find snowmobiling tours in Iceland

-- Press here to find ice cave tunnel tours
+- Press here to find ice cave tunnel tours in Langjökull glacier

-Hofsjökull is the largest active volcano in Iceland, a shield with caldera.
+Hofsjökull is the largest active volcano in Iceland, a shield with a caldera.
 It is also the source for various rivers in Iceland, including Þjórsá, Iceland's longest river.

 Mýrdalsjökull glacier and Eyjafjallajökull glacier